 Has anyone ever told you that you have a great voice?
-Even if they haven’t, you can still make money at home by pursuing voice-over acting jobs.
+Are you an extrovert with excellent communication skills?
+Then you can make money at home pursuing voice acting jobs.

-Voice-over acting can be an exciting and flexible career.
-Typically, your voice may be used for commercials, cartoon shows, video games, and more.
-Voice-over actors can also narrate audiobooks, do dubbed voice-overs to translate another language, or even work on radio promos.
+Voice acting can be an exciting and flexible at-home career.
+Typically, your voice is used for commercials, cartoons, movies, video games, podcasts, and more.
+Voice actors also provide narration for audiobooks, do dubbed voiceovers to translate another language, or even work on radio promotions.

-How to Start Voice-Over Acting – What You Need
+How to Start Voice Acting – What You Need

-Training and practicing will help you build your portfolio and get ready for paying work opportunities.
+Training and practicing will help you build your portfolio and prepare for paying work opportunities.

-To get started with voice over acting, you’ll need some basic equipment like:
+To start, you’ll need some basic equipment like:

-- Pop filter (to block out background noise)
+- Pop filter (block out background noise in your home studio)

 - Recording software

-Consider checking out the Work From Home Doing Voice-Overs online program to help you get the training and business guidance needed to thrive in the industry.
-This course contains 26 videos and 14 PDFs, teaching you everything from the best voice over recording tips to the skills you need, where to find work, and also how to organize and grow your business.
+Consider checking out the Work From Home Doing Voiceovers online program to help you get the training and business guidance needed to thrive in the industry.
+This course contains 26 videos and 14 PDFs, teaching you everything from the best voiceover recording tips to the skills you need, where to find your first gig, and how to organize and grow your business.

-If you’re an aspiring audiobook narrator, you can also check out this Free Mini-Course to help you learn more about becoming a voice-over actor and how much you can make.
+If you’re an aspiring audiobook narrator, you can also check out this Free Mini-Course to help you learn more about becoming a voice actor and how much you can make.

-How Much Can You Make as a Voice-Over Actor?
+How Much Can You Make as a Voice Actor?

-Speaking of compensation, how much you earn as a voice-over actor depends on your skill set, the type of work you do, and who you work for.
+Speaking of compensation, how much you earn as a voice actor depends on your skillset, the type of work you do, and who you work for.

-On average, voice-over actors make around $17.50 per hour.
+On average, voiceover actors earn $31,400 annually.
 Some jobs will pay hourly for recording work, while others will pay a flat fee.
-This means you can earn anywhere from $20 to hundreds per project you take on.
+This means you can make anywhere from $20 to hundreds per project you take on.
 If you get an ongoing client, you can even use a monthly retainer fee if you’ll be completing similar tasks each week.

 You can become a Backstage member for an annual fee to get instant job alerts and to set up a talent profile on the site so prospects can reach out to you.

-Similar to Voices.com, VoiceBunny helps you connect with paying clients who need voice-over work.
+Like Voices.com, VoiceBunny helps you connect with paying clients who need voiceover work.
 This site works with thousands of clients all over the world.
 You can sign up for free and set your own rates.
 Voice Bunny will add their fee on top of your rates and provide you with all the support and feedback you need.

 You’ll receive invitations via email to apply for opportunities that fit the skillset you outlined in your profile.
 Jobs go fast, so it’s advised that you are proactive and meet deadlines to see the best results.
-VoiceBunny will process your payment once you submit the voice over files for the project and they are approved by the quality control team.
+VoiceBunny will process your payment once you submit the voiceover files for the project and the quality control team approves them.

-VoiceJockeys is always looking for talented voice-over actors to join their team.
-VoiceJockeys helps clients find you and book you for work.
+VoiceJockeys is always looking for talented voice actors to join their team.
+They help clients find you and book you for work.
 They do take a 50% commission on all work that you receive and complete from their platform.

 However, this is still a great place to start getting some paid portfolio work completed.
 When applying for a talent position, you need to submit two demos.
 Once your application is submitted, a representative will contact you within 24 hours.
 The timeframe may be longer if you apply on the weekend, but be sure to follow up regardless if you don’t hear anything at first.

-Don’t forget – you can always contact businesses in your area to see if they are looking to hire a voice-over actor.
-Research businesses that may need your service or if any have worked with voice over talent in the past.
+Don’t forget – you can always contact businesses in your area to see if they’re looking to hire a voiceover actor.
+Research businesses that may need your service or, if any, have worked with voiceover talent in the past.

 Plus, when you land one client (even if it’s for a one-off project), you’ll gain a testimonial and the opportunity for a referral.

-It’s best to invest in training or courses initially so you can get in practice and record some demos.
+It’s best to invest in training or courses initially so you can get in practice and record some demo reels.
 From there, look into the many different sites shared above to connect with paying clients.